-There are two types of corporate spies: your competitors that spy on you, and "unfriendlies" that spy on your clients.
-As a shredding contractor, you must guard against both types from violating your security protocol.
+There are two types of corporate spies: your competitors that spy on you, and “unfriendlies” that spy on your clients.
+As a business owner, you must guard against both types from violating your security protocol.

 Knowing your rights, as well as the spy’s, and following a number of simple procedures will help turn the tables on at least one type of spy, your competitor.

 Confirm your worst nightmares.
-If you fear someone is watching or following your trucks, confirm your suspicions.
+If you fear someone is watching or following the companies that dispose of your documents, confirm your suspicions.
 Before you start though, remember this: surreptitious activities rely on deception and subterfuge, and neither is necessarily illegal.
 First, find out why someone is watching you, and then who he or she is.
 However, be prepared, because the news could be shocking.
-Your "stalker" is often not who you'd likely first suspect.
+Your “stalker” is often not who you’d likely first suspect.

 With shredding now in the headlines, you might be dealing with a reporter.

 Often, it’s an existing client’s corporate security department performing a routine audit.

 In addition, and unbelievably, tails can be a good thing; prospects routinely follow prospective shredding contractors just to verify your service claims.

 Your “tail” might be either a professional investigator, or more likely, a rank amateur.

 Moreover, it might not even be the competitor you suspect who’s gathering intelligence about your company, but someone who wants you to think it is?
 Remember: subterfuge is part of the game.